SeanChenxy/Mimic3D/README.md

 # Config file
 + In above `sh` files, `--cfg` can be changed for different models.
-+ In config file (e.g., configs/ffhq_3d.yaml), key settings are explained as follow
++ In a config file (e.g., configs/ffhq_3d.yaml), key settings are explained as follows:
     ```yaml
     experiment: 'ffhq512_3d' # your experiment name
     aware3d_res: [4,8,16,32,64,128,256] # the resolution with 3D-aware conv
-    resume: '017000' # model to load; None for from-scratch
+    resume: '017000' # model to load; None for from-scratch; we suggest loading a 2D model before training a 3D model; also, a 3D model can be trained from scratch
-    patch_gan: : 0.1 # loss weight for patch distriminator
+    patch_gan: 0.1 # loss weight for patch distriminator
+    metrics: [] # For 512-size model w/o 2D super-res., FID evaluation takes ~6h.
+You would want to set `metrics: []` to cancel evaluation durning training
     inference_mode: 'video' # select from video|videos|image
     neural_rendering_resolution_infer: 512 # rendering resolution with radiance field
+    coarse: 0 # which tri-plane used for rendering.
+0: coarse & detail triplanes; 1: coarse triplane; 2: detail triplane
     retplane: -1 # return triplane or not
     shapes: False # extract geometry or not
     ```